Major League Baseball

 Senators were a.k.a.
 "Nationals" in 1930s.

-National League ~ American League ~ Federal League ~ Relocations ~ Expansions ~ Top
+Top, Maps ~ National League ~ American League ~ Federal League ~ Relocations ~ Expansions

 The Federal League, 1914-1915

-The Federal League was a bold venture in the days when baseball's future (and the nation's) seemed limitless.
+The Federal League was a bold venture in the days when baseball's future (and that of the nation as a whole) seemed limitless.
 Several entrepreneurs took advantage of resentment toward the restrictions on players imposed by the reserve clause, and many American League and National League players signed up with the new league.
-In two cases, Pittsburgh and Brooklyn, stadiums had recently become available after major league teams vacated them in favor of newer facilities.
-(These were the boom years of stadium construction, after all.)
-In another case, Baltimore, a stadium had become vacant when the Orioles relocated to New York (and changed their name to the Highlanders) in 1903.
+In two cases, Pittsburgh and Brooklyn, stadiums had recently become available after major league teams vacated them in favor of newer facilities that were part of the 1910s stadium construction boom.
+Pittsburgh's Exposition Park III was greatly expanded, from 6,500 seats to 16,000, while in Brooklyn, an entirely new stadium made of concrete and steel (Washington Park IV) replaced the one that had been built in 1898.
+In Baltimore, meanwhile, a new stadium made of wood (Terrapin Park) was built across the street from the one that had become vacant when the Orioles relocated to New York in 1903.
+(They changed their name to the "Highlanders" and later became the Yankees.)
 Half of the eight franchises were located in cities that already had major league teams, and the established leagues viewed the upstarts as a dire threat to their existence.
 The Indianapolis franchise moved to Newark in 1915.

 Failing to draw big enough crowds in a saturated sports market, the Federal League folded after two seasons.
-Nevertheless, it did leave an enduring legacy: the Chicago Whales owner Mr. Weeghman purchased the Cubs as part of the deal with the two established major leagues, and he moved his new team into the Whales' Weeghman Park, which eventually became known as Wrigley Field, one of the last true shrines to the national pastime.
+Nevertheless, it did leave an enduring legacy: the Chicago Whales owner Mr. Weeghman purchased the Cubs as part of the deal with the two established major leagues, and he moved his new team into Weeghman Park, which thereafter became known as Cubs Park and eventually (as of 1926) Wrigley Field -- one of the last true shrines to the national pastime.

 Terrapins |